sqlfluff/sqlfluff/docs/source/layout.rst

 *  *Inline comments* can be on the same line as other code, but are subject to the same line-length restrictions.
 If they don't fit on the same line (or if it just looks nicer) they can also be the only element on a line.
-In this latter case they should be aligned with the first code element *following* the comment.
+In this latter case, they should be aligned with the first code element *following* the comment.

    .. code-block:: sql